Committee and Other Officers

 Following his two years as Chairman he became very interested in Golf Croquet and spearheaded the growth of this in the UK as chair of the GC committee.

-He was on both the CA AC and GC Tournament and Laws Committees.
+He was on both the AC and GC Tournament and Laws Committees.
 He has played for England three times in the GC World championship and recently published his book “Shortening the Odds” which deals with the more advanced tactics in GC.

 He was Chairman of our Federation from 2002 to 2020 and was appointed to be the first Honorary President in 2020.